-- 7. The Senior Student Affairs Officer's designee may suspend a student from the University for an interim period pending disciplinary or criminal proceedings.
-The interim suspension shall become immediately effective without prior notice whenever the Senior Student Affairs Officer's designee determines there is a reasonable basis to conclude that the continued presence of the student at the University poses a substantial and immediate threat to himself/herself, to others, or to property.
-For students on the Newark and Camden campuses, the responsibilities of the Senior Student Affairs Officer's designee under this section shall be carried out by the Chancellor or designee. - 8.
-A student suspended on an interim basis shall be given an opportunity to appear personally before the Senior Student Affairs Officer or a designee within two working days in order to discuss the following issues only: - (a) the reliability of the information concerning the student's alleged misconduct, including the matter of his or her identity. - (b) whether the conduct and surrounding circumstances reasonably indicate that the continued presence of the student on University premises poses a substantial and immediate threat to himself/herself, to others, or to property.
+- 7. The Senior Dean of Students Senior Student Affairs Officer's designee may suspend a student from the University for an interim period pending disciplinary or criminal proceedings.
+The interim suspension shall become immediately effective without prior notice whenever the Senior Dean of Students Senior Student Affairs Officer's designee determines there is a reasonable basis to conclude that the continued presence of the student at the University poses a substantial and immediate threat to himself/herself, to others, or to property.
+For students on the Newark and Camden campuses, the responsibilities of the Senior Dean of Students Senior Student Affairs Officer's designee under this section shall be carried out by the Chancellor or designee. - 8.
+A student suspended on an interim basis shall be given an opportunity to appear personally before the Vice President for Student Affairs Senior Student Affairs Officer or a designee within two working days in order to discuss the following issues only: - (a) the reliability of the information concerning the student's alleged misconduct, including the matter of his or her identity. - (b) whether the conduct and surrounding circumstances reasonably indicate that the continued presence of the student on University premises poses a substantial and immediate threat to himself/herself, to others, or to property.

-The Senior Student Affairs Officer may affirm or alter the decision to suspend on an interim basis based on such discussion.
-If the decision is affirmed, it shall be the responsibility of the Senior Student Affairs Officer_to notify the student in writing of the basis for this decision and to see that a University Hearing, as described in Parts 23 - 4647, proceeds as expeditiously as possible.
+The Vice President Senior Student Affairs Officer may affirm or alter the decision to suspend on an interim basis based on such discussion.
+If the decision is affirmed, it shall be the responsibility of the Vice President for Student Affairs Senior Student Affairs Officer to notify the student in writing of the basis for this decision and to see that a University Hearing, as described in Parts 23 - 46, proceeds as expeditiously as possible.
 Any student placed on interim suspension will be given an opportunity to appear at a formal Hearing within ten working days of being placed on suspension or as soon as practical after the respondent is prepared to participate in a Hearing.
-A student who requests such a Hearing will be entitled to receive the notice of Hearing described in Part 29 of this Code five working days in advance of the scheduled Hearing date.
-Notice limits described in Parts 30, 31, 33 and 34 of this Code will be reduced to two working days in such instances.
 If the University fails to provide the respondent such an opportunity, the interim suspension shall cease although the original charges shall not be dropped.